horizon-ab/congenial-tribble/_posts/2022-10-02-translator.md

 <body>
     <div class = "description">
-        <p>Please type in the below and press the "translate" button to translate any message from English to Spanish.</p>
+        <p>Please type in the box below and press the "translate" button to translate any message from English to Spanish.</p>
     </div>
     <div class = "input">
         <label>Enter English here: </label>